xiaolai/regular-investing-in-box/docs/en/README.md

 >Your brain contains three roles: the driver, the white horse, and the black horse.

-More importantly, these three roles must be friends with each other, and not enemies.
+More importantly, these three roles must be friends with each other instead of enemies.
 In addition to continuously learning, the driver must be in constant communication with the black horse and the white horse, helping them develop new and correct emotions and intuition that allow the chariot, which is the whole of you, to be its best.

-Always emember:
+Always remember:

->You must be a good friend to yourself, and you must be patient enough with yourself.
+>You must be a good friend to yourself, and you must be sufficiently patient with yourself.

 As far as how to keep good relations between the three roles, it's really quite simple: "Let's work it out between the three of us."
-As far as the chariot, which is your body, first stay still.  **Waiting five minutes before taking action** is always effective.
-Don't laugh, this simple method will greatly reduce your *gamma* in the trading markets.
+As far as what the chariot, which is your body, should do, first just stay still.  **Waiting five minutes before taking action** is always effective.
+Don't laugh -- this simple method will greatly reduce your *gamma* in the trading markets.

 ### 4.3 Long-term Education and the Mirror Effect